pusher-community/real-time-laravel/getting-started/laravel-app.md

 › composer create-project laravel/laravel real-time-app --prefer-dist
 ```

-Navigate into the newly created `real-time-app` directory and open the contents in your favourite editor.
+<i class="fa fa-rocket fa-2"></i> Navigate into the newly created `real-time-app` directory and open the contents in your favourite editor.

 <div class="alert alert-info">
     Right now our favourite editor is GitHub's <a href="https://atom.io/">Atom Editor</a>.
 But that's probably because we've created a pretty sweet real-time code collaboration plugin for it called <a href="https://atom.io/packages/atom-pair">Atom Pair</a>.